saulpw/visidata/docs/vd-guide.rst

 -  ``Shift-F``\ requency table for current column with histogram

-    - ``w`` toggles between bins with an even interval width and bins with an even frequency height
+    - with a numeric column, ``w`` toggles between bins with an even interval width and bins with an even frequency height

 Joining two datasets
 --------------------